SanjulaDeshan/weather-analytics-application/README.md

     ```
 The API will start on ```https://localhost:7218``` (or your configured port).

-**or**
+**OR (using Visual Studio)**

 1. go to the myWeather.api
 2. open the visual studio solution file (myWeather.api.sln)
+3. Create an appsettings.json file (see template below)
-3. Go to the top menu in Visual Studio: Build > Build Solution
+4. Go to the top menu in Visual Studio: Build > Build Solution
-4. Go to the top menu in Visual Studio: Click the Run All button (Green play icon)
+5. Go to the top menu in Visual Studio: Click the Run All button (Green play icon)

 ### Frontend (Next.js)